KaivalyaD/KaivalyaD/README.md

 ````
 ## About Me :
-I like to program computers.
+I program computers.
-- My choice is Linux and I am an Arch fan.
+- I use Linux, particularly Arch
-- When at work, JavaScript.
-When at home, C and C++.
+- At work, I use JavaScript.
+At home, I use C++
-- I like to learn new technology.
-Currently, that is Vulkan.
-- My E-Mail: kaivalya.v.deshpande@gmail.com

-## A Fun Unix Quote:
-If you have any trouble sounding condescending, find a UNIX user to show you how it's done.
-(Credits: Scott Adams)